 Remember, plaintiffs’ lawyers are looking for deep pockets and hard assets wherever they can be found.
 If there is a hole in your company’s liability shield, an aggressive lawyer will likely find it.

-What if you have a company but are still sued personally?
+What if an investor operates with an LLC but is still sued personally?

 Even if one has a properly constituted and operating LLC, it is still possible to be sued in a personal capacity.
 In fact, this happens alarmingly often in spite of the Texas bias against piercing in the absence of actual fraud.
-Unless one has personally guaranteed indebtedness of the company, this is a form of lawsuit abuse—yet plaintiffs' lawyers commonly do it anyway.
+Unless one has personally guaranteed indebtedness of the company or engaged in wrongful or illegal conduct, this is a form of lawsuit abuse—yet plaintiffs’ lawyers commonly do it anyway.
 The defense attorney should respond by sending out written discovery (including interrogatories and requests for production) to find out if the other side has any basis for insisting on personal liability.
 If no basis can be shown, a motion for partial summary judgment should be filed to have personal names removed as defendants.
-The LLC's attorney should also ask for fees and costs for having to go through this process.
-If the LLC has been properly maintained and there is no evidence of actual fraud, then the motion should be successful.
+The LLC’s attorney should also ask for fees and costs for having to go through this process.
+If the LLC has been properly maintained and there is no evidence of wrongdoing or actual fraud, then the motion should be successful.
 If not, this defense can be reasserted at trial.

 Moving Property into the LLC